-The ISCHEMIA (International Study of Comparative Health Effectiveness With Medical And Invasive Approaches) study presented at the AHA meeting this week provides further evidence that a conservative approach utilizing optimal medical therapy is an acceptable strategy for most patients with stable coronary disease (CAD).
+The ISCHEMIA (International Study of Comparative Health Effectiveness With Medical And Invasive Approaches) study was first presented at the 2019 AHA meeting and provided further evidence that a conservative approach utilizing optimal medical therapy is an acceptable strategy for most patients with stable coronary disease (CAD).

-Cardiologists have known for a decade (since the landmark COURAGE study) that outside the setting of an acute heart attack (acute coronary syndrome or ACS), coronary stents don’t save lives and that they don’t prevent heart attacks.
+Cardiologists have known since 2007 (since the landmark COURAGE study) that outside the setting of an acute heart attack (acute coronary syndrome or ACS), coronary stents don’t save lives and that they don’t prevent heart attacks.